-Equity release story proves the Holyrood Partnership is a main asset for family law firm
+Equity release story proves the Holyrood PR is a main asset for family law firm

 Family law firm Gibson Kerr were highlighted in a retirement advice story in The Scottish Sun on August 4th.
 The story highlighted their belief that, as the cost of care for the elderly increases, so more retirees will seek to release equity from their homes – an appealing way to make their retirement years more secure.